jonathanaguirre/Arrest-Dataset-Classification-Lab/README.md

 This project is part of my hands-on learning journey through the LinkedIn Learning + Wolfram Research Machine Learning Certificate.
 It demonstrates that **machine learning can be done using only a Chromebook and free tools** — no expensive hardware or cloud services needed.

 ## 🎯 Objective
-Build a machine learning model that predicts whether a police stop will lead to an arrest, using open data from the LAPD.
+Build a machine learning model that predicts whether a police stop will lead to an arrest (Coming Soon!), using open data from the LAPD.
 This project also aims to empower learners who are underrepresented in ML by showing that **you can get started with minimal resources**.

 ## 🚀 For Beginners: How This Project Helps You
 If you're new to ML, this repo shows you: